Surgical Procedures: Colectomy

 What is a colectomy?

-A colectomy is surgery done to remove all of or part of your colon.
+A colectomy is surgery to remove all or part of your colon.
 The colon is part of your large intestine.
-Your stool (bowel movement) leaves your small intestine and goes into your colon, where it becomes more solid and gets ready to exit your body through the anus.
+Your stool (bowel movement) leaves your small intestine and goes into your colon, where it becomes more solid and gets ready to leave your body through the anus.
 A colectomy can also be called a large bowel resection.

-A colostomy may be needed after colectomy.
-A colostomy is an opening to the outside of your body that lets stool exit into a bag.
+A colostomy or ileostomy may be needed after colectomy.
+Both of these procedures create a stoma (opening) allowing stool to pass through, often to a collection device outside of your body.
 In some cases, the cut parts of the colon will be reattached so that bowel movements can happen, and a colostomy is not needed.

 How is it done?